obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

 - It triggers only on lines that look like tasks.
   - If you use a global task filter, such as `#task`, you will need to provide `- [ ] #task` before the menu pops up.
   - If you don't use a global task filter you will need to provide `- [ ]` before the menu pops up.
+- The menu is smart: it will only offer valid options.
+For example, if you have already added a due date, that option will be removed from the menu.
 - There are many more recognized options than are showing in the menus, including many more dates, such as `2 months`, `15 days`.
+- The auto-suggest menu supports powerful keyboard control:
+  - Example: type some fraction of the word `start` and you will get a suggestion to turn it into the start emoji.
+Pressing `<enter>` then immediately adds the start emoji: 🛫.
+  - The filtering matches anywhere.
+For example, if you haven't yet added any dates to the task, typing `du` would then offer `📅 due date` and `⏳ scheduled date`.
+  - You can use the up/down arrow keys on your keyboard, then press `<enter>` to select from the menu.
+  - The menu is controlled by the 'Minimum match length for auto-suggest' setting.
+The higher its value, the more you have to type before the menu pops up.
 - You can mix tags in between the emojis (as of Tasks 1.9.0), but you must not mix description text amongst the tags and signifier emojis.
   - See 'What do I need to know about the order of items in a task?' below.
 - The following are not yet supported:
   - It does not yet support Done Date.
+    - Done Date can be added either with the 'Tasks: Toggle task done' command or by clicking the task's checkbox when in Live Preview or Reading views.
   - It does not yet offer `when done`.
+    - This phrase still needs to be typed manually.

 ## Common Questions